vicwomg/jamtrip/README.md

 ## Requirements

-- JamTrip is only working on Mac OSX at the moment.
+- JamTrip is only working on Mac OSX and Windows 10 at the moment.
-- A microphone (built-in mic should work fine) and headphones
+- A microphone (built-in mic should work fine in a pinch) and headphones.
+Ideally a pro audio interface.
 - You will need an ethernet cable connection to your router.
 WiFi drops out too much to work right, though you can certainly try as proof-of-concept.
 - Ideally, you're within 200 miles of the other folks you're jamming with, otherwise you start to run into limitations from the laws of physics.

 ## Installation

-### Install JACK
+### Install JACK and other packages

 JACK is software for routing your audio channels to various destinations.
-In this case, it is used to send your audio inputs to your headphones and over the internet (with JackTrip).
+In this case, it is used to send your audio inputs to your headphones and over the internet (using JackTrip).

+#### OSX

 - The version that is available on the jackaudio.org web site does not work with recent versions of OS X. Download a beta version that works with El Capitan and later [here](https://ccrma.stanford.edu/software/jacktrip/osx/JackOSX.0.92_b3.pkg)
 - Double click on the .pkg file to install